FutureGadgetLaboratory-FGL/Logic_Builder/Intermediate/PROBLEMS.md

 > add (adds item to queue)
 > pop (remove item from queue)
 > show (shows all items in queue in tidy form)
-> clear (clears all queue items)
+> clear (clears all queue items) <br>
-# and the queue should be of definite length.
+ and the queue should be of definite length.
 Perform queue overflow and quere underflow.